wavefrontHQ/docs/pages/doc/integrations_log_data.md

 Both methods set up metrics harvesting with aggregation, in that time series are held in memory and periodically flushed to Wavefront.
 This allows you to control your points-per-second, and it also allows you to aggregate the same metric across multiple nodes.
 However, this has the limitation that each individual metric must always arrive at the *same* Wavefront proxy.
 If you only use one proxy you don't have to worry about this, but if you have a multi-proxy deployment, the easiest way is to send all of your logs to the same proxy.
 That way each metric only has one possible pool for aggregation.

-For a video overview, see [Logs to Metrics](https://wavefront-1.wistia.com/medias/uljyt5morx).
+Here's a video overview:

+{% include video.html file="uljyt5morx" %}

 ## Configuring the Wavefront Proxy to Ingest Log Data